“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new post.

 Finally, the plugin is regularly updated.
 I use it on my personal site and have had no problems with previous WordPress updates.
 Its stability is clearly a serious advantage.

 The developers even make the Alpha and Beta versions of the plugin available for you to discover the new features.
 Pretty cool, as long as you don't play with it on a published website.
 Alpha and Beta versions, we said.

 Some features of famous plugins such as Yoast, JetPack and ACF, can block the loading of the builder.
 But don't panic: the Beaver Builder team has found solutions to solve these small incompatibilities.
 You will find them by following this link.

-Moreover, Beaver Builder integrates perfectly with WooCommerce, the extension that allows you to sell products on your WordPress site.
+Moreover, Beaver Builder integrates perfectly with WooCommerce, the plugin that allows you to sell products on your WordPress website.
 After installing it, you will find a module on the front-end editor.

 How about when you disable the Beaver?